webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Replay

-The Replay tab displays the web content contained within the archived item.
+View a high-fidelity replay of the website at the time it was archived.

 For more details on navigating web archives within ReplayWeb.page, see the [ReplayWeb.page user documentation.](https://replayweb.page/docs/user-guide/exploring/)